-Each summer, Bredhoff & Kaiser, PLLC invites a small group of outstanding students—usually from six to eight individuals—who have completed their second or third (pre-clerkship) year of law school to join the firm as summer associates.
-Many of the firm’s current attorneys spent a summer at B&K while law students.
+Each summer, Bredhoff & Kaiser invites a small group of outstanding students—usually from six to eight individuals—who have completed their second or third (pre-clerkship) year of law school to join the firm as summer associates.
+Many of the firm’s current attorneys, including three of the firm's members, spent a summer at Bredhoff while law students.

-The summer program at B&K provides a “real-life” introduction to the firm’s practice.
+The summer program at Bredhoff provides a “real life” introduction to the firm’s practice.
 Summer associates receive challenging projects on real, ongoing matters that reflect the breadth of the firm’s work—research for Supreme Court petitions and briefs, for appellate and trial litigation, and for the legal advice and counsel that the firm’s clients regularly request.
 For example, during just the past few years, summer associates have conducted significant research into civil RICO; criminal contempt; congressional investigations; union merger and election issues; First Amendment, due process, and equal protection questions; retiree health benefits; and the independent contractor/employee distinction under the NLRA; and summer associates have written initial drafts of briefs in support of summary judgment and Rule 11 sanctions.

 It is the goal of the summer program to ensure that each summer associate’s experience reflects the diversity of the firm’s work, and that each summer associate leaves the firm with a well-informed, realistic sense of how law is practiced at the firm.

 One of the benefits of the firm’s small size is that it offers summer associates regular opportunities to work with and get to know the firm’s attorneys and staff.
 The firm also sponsors events outside the office for summer associates and lawyers, including events in the Washington legal community—such as the annual panel discussion by well-respected practitioners regarding the Supreme Court’s labor docket—and cultural or social events.